jacazek/rocm-build/Readme.md

 Installation of pytorch via nightly rocm builds will include many of the rocm libraries when installed.
 May need to do a custom build of pytorch to use my libraries.
 Could also just drop local libraries into torch lib folder...

+## Note about vllm

+Building vllm fails to find certain algorithm dependencies.
+Look into why it fails to find them. maybe a g++-14 issue so maybe only install g++-13?